Why Direct Sourcing Helps Manage Risk When Engaging Independent Talent

 3. Incorporate Flexible Engagement Options

-Independent contractors that apply to work with your company will all come from different backgrounds.
+Independent contractors that apply to work with your company will come from different backgrounds.
 Some will have a lot of experience working independently, while others may be doing so for the first time.
 This means that some independents may be very clearly self-employable while others may not be.

 Offering flexible engagement options that allow talent to work the way they want can help reduce the risk of worker misclassification.
 For example, some people may be easily qualified to work as an independent contractor, while others may need to work through a payroll program to avoid risk.
 There are many ways talent can engage with an organization.
-Working with a company like MBO can be helpful to provide a variety of engagement options to talent.

 5 Benefits of Outsourcing Contractor Management